McCoder007/feedback-board/v3/README.md

 ### Multi-Board System
 - Dashboard interface to view, create, and manage boards
-- Board creation with title, description, and access settings
+- Board creation with title and description
 - Ability to share board links with others
 - Sorting and filtering of boards

 ### Enhanced Board Experience
 - Each board has a unique URL for easy sharing
-- Anonymous contribution for public boards
+- Anonymous contribution for all boards
 - Back navigation to dashboard
 - Board-specific data isolation

 ### Improved User Experience
-- Clear visual distinction between board types
 - Responsive design for all screen sizes
 - Improved navigation between boards
 - Enhanced sharing capabilities